US Jews plan smaller Hanukkah celebrations amid virus

 Hanukkah is not affected by the restrictions on electronic device usage that observant Jews heed during the sabbath and holy days, allowing for virtual celebrations.

-So, like many others, Shafran and his wife, who have nine children and 50 grandchildren, will be meeting with them via Zoom this year in a nod to health recommendations.
-But he’s sure it “will be just as festive ... because the meaning of the holiday is not parties, it’s the memory of ancient times.”
+So, like many others, Shafran and his wife, who have nine children and 50 grandchildren, celebrated with some of them via Zoom this year in a nod to health recommendations — “just as festive ... because the meaning of the holiday is not parties, it’s the memory of ancient times,” Shafran said.

+Before he lit the candles of the branched candelabra called a menorah, he recited blessings, including one expressing gratitude to God for life: “This year,” Shafran said, “we really have to thank God.”

 Rabbi Moshe Hauer, executive vice president of the Orthodox Union, also planned to connect with extended family via Zoom, in addition to hosting a small in-person family get-together.